DanielDavidFranco/solc_web3_compile_deploy_interact/README.md

 1) npm install --save solc

-2) npm install fs-extra
+2) npm list solc   // To see the installed solc.js version

-3) node compile.js
+3) If required, modify the pragma solidity^<solc_version> line of the .sol file accordingly.

-Notes:
+4) npm install fs-extra

-npm list solc   // To see the installed solc.js version
+5) node compile.js